 When you enter a question into the search bar, those links that appear in your search results are content.
 Whether you know it or not, you consume content on a daily basis.

 Those articles that diagnose your symptoms ... content.

 The video tutorial on how to create Victoria Secret-level hair volume ... content.

 News stories, Instagram feeds, blog posts, cat videos, GIFs, memes ... all content.

 Content is a large part of your everyday life.
 It’s hard to avoid, but why would you want to?
 Content keeps us informed, answers our questions, entertains us, makes us smile, guides our decisions, and more.

-From your perspective as a marketer or business owner, content helps you attract, engage, and delight prospects and customers, bring new visitors to your site, and ultimately, generate revenue for your company.
+Content helps you attract, engage, and delight prospects and customers, bring new visitors to your site, and ultimately, generate revenue for your company.

 In other words, if you’re not creating content, then you’re behind the curve.

 Content creation is the process of generating topic ideas that appeal to your buyer persona, creating written or visual content around those ideas, and making that information accessible to your audience as a blog, video, infographic, or other format.